Lessening the Impact of Fatigue in inflammatory rheumatic diseases: a randomised Trial (LIFT)

 With LIFT, we want to find out if a talking therapy (CBA) or personalised exercise programme (PEP) is better than usual care alone in helping you to reduce the impact of fatigue.

-The LIFT study aims to recruit 375 adults aged 18 and over with inflammatory rheumatic diseases who experience significant fatigue from our six study centres in Aberdeen, Dundee, Edinburgh, Glasgow, .
-People who are suitable to take part in the study will be sent a letter by their direct care team.
+We recruited 368 adults aged 18 and over with inflammatory rheumatic diseases who experience significant fatigue from our six study centres in Aberdeen, Dundee, Edinburgh, Glasgow, Newcastle and Stoke-Midlands.
+People who were suitable to take part in the study were sent a letter by their direct care team.
 Recruitment started in August 2017 and concluded in September 2019.